Staff & Officers

 After college I worked in childcare, firstly as a nanny in various locations, then as a deputy nursery manager and lastly as an OFSTED registered childminder, for 21 years.

 I am married to Stuart and we have 3 children.
 Our eldest child, Alex, is a science teacher in London.
-Our second son Will, works in credit control for a company in Normanton.
-Our daughter Charlotte, is looking forward to going back to school in Year 8.
+Our second son Will, works in credit control for an international company whose headquarters are based in Normanton.
+Our daughter Charlotte is in Year 8.

 During days off and weekends we enjoy family time together, reading, crafts and card-making and growing vegetables to name just a few pastimes.
 I also like to knit and do puzzles and jigsaws.
 Attending church coffee mornings is also a speciality of ours especially if there is a tombola stall!